decaporg/decap-cms/website/content/docs/widgets/markdown.md

 The markdown widget provides a full fledged text editor - which is based on [slate](https://github.com/ianstormtaylor/slate) - that allows users to format text with features such as headings and blockquotes.
 Users are also allowed to write in markdown by simply flipping a switch.

-_Please note:_ in case you want to use your markdown editor to fill a markdown's file content after the frontmatter, you'll have name the field as `body` so then the CMS can recognize it and save the file accordingly.
+_Please note:_ If you want to use your markdown editor to fill a markdown file contents after its frontmatter, you'll have to name the field `body` so the CMS recognizes it and saves the file accordingly.

 - **Name:** `markdown`
 - **UI:** full text editor